Afrikan Heritage House (Lord-Saunders)

 126 Forest St.

 House Support and Resources: Lord-Saunders houses the aptly named Lord-Saunders Dining Hall where house residents have a reserved table at each dinner.
-The house has one Faculty-in-Residence and works closely with the African American Studies Department.
+The house has one faculty in residence and works closely with the Africana studies department.
 Afrikan Heritage House also works closely with the Multicultural Resource Center, the Multicultural Visit Program, and related student organizations.

 Programming: Common programming opportunities include Soul Sessions, art shows, poetry nights, controversial topic discussions, and the Kuumba Festival.